 With clinical practices in both the UT Southwestern Health System and the Parkland Health & Hospital System, the Division reaches women across all socioeconomic strata and ethnicity, underscoring our fundamental belief that both private and public clinical service can and must be done well.

 Our UT Southwestern Health System private practice handles one quarter of all deliveries at William P. Clements Jr. University Hospital each year and operates a transport service for community obstetricians whose patients must be transferred to the care of our high-risk specialists.

-At Parkland, our clinical service is responsible for the busiest comprehensive maternity program in the United States (approximately 150,000 prenatal visits and approximately 15,000 deliveries annually).
-This is the milieu of Williams Obstetrics, the leading textbook in the field, now in its 23rd edition.
+At Parkland, our clinical service is responsible for the busiest comprehensive maternity program in the United States (approximately 150,000 prenatal visits and more than 10,000 deliveries annually).
+This is the milieu of Williams Obstetrics, the leading textbook in the field, now in its 24th edition.